Visit Amherst Nova Scotia

 Joggins Fossil Cliffs

 But don’t stop here!
 This list is just a taste of some of Amherst’s gems.
-There are many more treasures in and around the town just waiting to be discovered, including art galleries, spas, museums, boutique shops and tantalizing eateries.
+There are many more treasures in and around the town just waiting to be discovered, including art galleries, spas, museums, boutique shops and tempting eateries.
 Why not add Amherst to your itinerary, and see what you’ll discover?